 ReEngine envisions governments everywhere embracing a purpose-driven management paradigm that directly result in increasingly higher quality services while achieving higher levels of efficiency.
 ReEngine envisions itself at the nexus between business methods of continuous improvement and the translation of these techniques into viable government improvement and quality assurance methodologies.

-Government does not have to sag and list in the wake of our ultra-modern society.
+Government does not have to wallow and list in the wake of our ultra-modern society.
 All too often government, built with cautiousness and accretion over decades, has become entangled in a Gordian knot of bureaucracy which restricts flow of value to our citizens.
 Government should not be a constraint in the lives of its citizens.
 If governments embrace the established and proven principles of continuous improvement, they can evolve into learning organizations capable of meeting the changing demands of our dynamic society.